root-project/root/README/ReleaseNotes/v612/index.md

 These changes will be part of the future 6.12/08

+### Tree Libraries

- Add TBranch::BackFill to allowing the addition of new branches to an existing tree and keep the new basket clustered in the same way as the rest of the TTree.
-Use with the following pattern.
+- Add TBranch::BackFill to allowing the addition of new branches to an existing tree and keep the new basket clustered in the same way as the rest of the TTree.
+Use with the following pattern, make sure to to call BackFill for the same entry for all the branches consecutively:
 ```
 for(auto e = 0; e < tree->GetEntries(); ++e) { // loop over entries.
   for(auto branch : branchCollection) {
-      // Update data for the branch
+    ...
+Make change to the data associated with the branch ...
     branch->BackFill();
   }
 }
 ```
+Since we loop over all the branches for each new entry all the baskets for a cluster are consecutive in the file.